Potato Taco Recipe | Vegan

 • When veggies are tender, drain and place them in a blender.
 NOTE: reserve 1 cup of the broth, and add to blender.
 Add all the remaining ingredients, and blend until smooth.

 • Now you are ready to load your taco potato.
-Cut baked potatoes open and press on sides like this.
+Cut baked potatoes open and press on sides as shown in teh photos above.
+Push the sides in a little bit to widen and soften them.

 • Add spoonfuls of the bean/bulgur/taco mixture.
 Next, drizzle the cheese sauce over the top.
 Other toppings we enjoy are vegan sour cream, salsa (bought or my recipe link below), fresh cilantro, and diced green onions.
 Serve immediately.